vanmeeter/com.giadc.digitaltoolbox/README.md

 3. After a url is entered, the initialize button can be pressed.
 The border will default at 1px black, the loop at loop, and the static image at the end of the timeline.

   ![clickTag Area](https://raw.githubusercontent.com/vanmeeter/com.giadc.digitaltoolbox/super_cleanup_time/images/Screen%20Shot%202016-10-28%20at%2011.45.03%20AM.png)

+4. The publish settings will be set at this point.
+You should not have to worry about the publish settings from this point.

 ## Top Row Settings